josepharuja/checkout-codekata-java/README.md

 # checkout-codekata-java
 supermarket checkout code kata implementation in Java

 The code is written in pure Java for the problem given in docs/CheckoutKata - Principal.pdf.

-Assumptions
- The solution of the problem replicate the checkout in  a super market

 Notes:
  No database is used and data is provided using CheckoutTestDataRepository